Renal anaplastic sarcoma

 Renal anaplastic sarcoma is a rare tumour of the kidney.
 By 2017 about 25 cases have been reported.
 This tumour occurs in children and young adults and is more common in females than males.

 Because of its rarity its natural history is not well understood.

 Genetics

 An association with mutations in the DICER-1 gene has been reported.

-Diagnosiss
+Diagnosis

 Aspiration cytology may be of use in making the diagnosis.
 CT scans of the abdomen and the rest of the body are normally done to assist in surgical planning.

 The age at diagnosis of this condition varies between 10 months to 41 years.
 The male:female ratio is 2:3.
 The most common presentation is an asymptomatic abdominal mass.
 The tumour is more common on the right and it may metastise to lung, liver and bone.

 Histology

 On histology the tumours have a marked spindle cell component.
 Other cells may be bizarre in shape.
 Cartilage or bone tissue may be found.
 A cystic component may be present.